Free-radical theory of aging: Processes

-Oxidative free radicals, such as the hydroxyl radical and the superoxide radical, can cause DNA damages, and such damages have been proposed to play a key role in the aging of crucial tissues.
+Oxidative free radicals, such as the hydroxyl radical and the superoxide radical, can cause DNA damage which has been proposed to play a key role in the aging of crucial tissues.
 DNA damage can result in reduced gene expression, cell death and ultimately tissue dysfunction.

 DNA cross-linking can in turn lead to various effects of aging, especially cancer.
 Other cross-linking can occur between fat and protein molecules, which leads to wrinkles.
-Free radicals can oxidize LDL, and this is a key event in the formation of plaque in arteries, leading to heart disease and stroke.
-These are examples of how the free-radical theory of aging has been used to neatly "explain" the origin of many chronic diseases.
+Free radicals can oxidize low-density lipoprotein, and this is a key event in the formation of plaque in arteries, leading to heart disease and stroke.
+These are examples of how the free-radical theory of aging has been used to neatly explain the origin of many chronic diseases.

 Free radicals that are thought to be involved in the process of aging include superoxide and nitric oxide.
 Specifically, an increase in superoxide affects aging whereas a decrease in nitric oxide formation, or its bioavailability, does the same.

-Antioxidants are helpful in reducing and preventing damage from free radical reactions because of their ability to donate electrons which neutralize the radical without forming another.
+Antioxidants are reducing agents that limit oxidative damage to biological structures by passivating them from free radicals.
+They help prevent damage from free radical reactions because of their ability to donate electrons which neutralize the radical without forming another.
 Vitamin C, for example, can lose an electron to a free radical and remain stable itself by passing its unstable electron around the antioxidant molecule.

+In some model organisms, such as yeast and Drosophila, there is evidence that reducing oxidative damage can extend lifespan.